gaurav-dalvi/scripts/contiv-related/aws-setupGuide.md

 - Install Docker 1.12.x on the host from which you are going try these commands

-In this installation will install
+In this installation we will install following on AWS EC2 instances.
 ```
 Docker Enginer
 Docker swarm
 Contiv services
-on 3 AWS EC2 instances.
 ```

 0: Consider `/home/foo` is our workspace.